Table of Contents

 Meta title, also called title tag, refers to an HTML element that tells users and search engines about the webpage topic.
 It displays on browser tabs and search engine result page.

-Aleph Website answers why the creation of a strong meta title matters significantly, and how to create an SEO-rich meta title for high clickability and organic traffic growth.
+This article answers why the creation of a strong meta title matters significantly, and how to create an SEO-rich meta title for high clickability and organic traffic growth.

 Why is Meta Title vital for SEO?